brutella/hc/Readme.md

 The library consists several packages

-- `model` defines the accessory types
 - `app` to get the bridge up and running
+- `common` basic structs
+- `crypto` contains helper methods for cryptography
+- `db` for persistent storage
+- `model` interfaces for HomeKit accessory types
+    - `accessory` implementation of accessories
+    - `service` implementation of services
+    - `characteristic` implementation of characteristics
+- `netio` contains the HTTP endpoint handlers
+    - `controller`
 - `server` contains the server implementation
-- `netio` contains the HTTP endpoint handlers
-- `crypto` contains helper methods for cryptography
-- `common` some common structs
-- `db` contains classes to read and write data
 - `example` contains example implementation of a HomeKit bridge and client

 ## Dependencies